sdiehl/wiwinwlh/tutorial.md

 MonadTrans (t :: (* -> *) -> * -> *)
 ```

-So, for example, if we wanted to form a composite computation using both the Reader and Maybe monads we can now
+For example, if we wanted to form a composite computation using both the Reader
-put the Maybe inside of a ``ReaderT`` to form ``ReaderT t Maybe a``.
+and Maybe monads, using `MonadTrans` we could use Maybe inside of a ``ReaderT``
+to form ``ReaderT t Maybe a``.

 ~~~~ {.haskell include="src/03-monad-transformers/transformer.hs"}
 ~~~~